How taxpayers can tap retirement funds early without penalty

 - If SEPP distributions drain the account, it won’t mean penalties.
 If the final distribution is less than the calculated payment amount because the account balance is down to zero, there’s no penalty.

-- Taxpayers can receive equal payments throughout the year.
+- Taxpayers can receive payments throughout the year.
 As long as the taxpayer is receiving the total calculated annual payment, he or she can receive a smaller series of distributions during the year.

 The pros and cons